Virtual Body vs. Baseline

 Apple Maps Japanese Rating Transit View: ∆ (sankaku/meh)

 I created some simple Kanji text labels with shira-nuki using the Apple Maps color label scheme: red for medical services, orange for stores, brown for public buildings, etc. Note the legibility difference between black Kanji and color Kanji against the various backgrounds at different text sizes.
-Shira-nuki can really help improve contrast but it will not save you from bad design choices.
+Shira-nuki can really help improve contrast and readability but it will not save you from bad design choices.

 Good typography, and good cartography, is all about making text as simple and clear as possible.
 Do that and you’ll never go wrong.
 The fine art of using color Kanji is not using them at all.